 India’s total number of coronavirus cases crosses 9 million

-NEW DELHI (AP) — India’s total number of coronavirus cases since the pandemic began has crossed 9 million.
+NEW DELHI (AP) — India’s total number of coronavirus cases since the pandemic began crossed 9 million on Friday.

-Nevertheless the country’s new daily cases have seen a steady decline for weeks now.
+Nevertheless the country’s new daily cases have seen a steady decline for weeks now and the total number of cases represents 0.6% of India’s 1.3 billion population.

 The Health Ministry reported 45,882 new infections and 584 fatalities in the past 24 hours on Friday.
 The death toll since the pandemic began is more than 132,000.